Pre-doctoral Initiation to Research Program (PIR)

 During your M2, you can reduce your course-load by two electives per semester to allow you to write your master's thesis.
 At the beginning of your M2 year you will have one reunion with all PIR students in September to organize you into writing groups paired with current PhD students at the Law School.
 These writing groups will meet over the M2 year for 4-5 meetings to help you with the writing of your thesis.

-Your master’s thesis will be between 80-120 pages and will be defended at the latest at the end of May of your M2 year, if you need the 10 credits of the PIR for your Sciences Po Diploma.
-To prepare for your defense, you need to send the thesis at least 3 weeks before your scheduled defense date to your jury members and a copy to Zina Osmani.
-You select a jury of 2-3 members from Sciences Po or outside.
-You need to inform Zina Osmani of your scheduled defense date and jury members at the latest 3 weeks before the scheduled date.
+Your master’s thesis should be between 80-120 pages and will be defended at the latest at the end of May of your M2 year, if you need the 10 credits of the PIR for your Sciences Po Diploma.
+You select a jury of 2-3 members from Sciences Po or outside, including your supervisor.
+You need to inform Lidiwine Kerbourc'h of your scheduled defense date and jury members at the latest 3 weeks before the scheduled date.

 During the defense, you will present your work in 10-15 minutes followed by questions from the jury members.
 Following a successful defense, you will obtain a Certificate of Pre-Doctoral Preparation mentioning the curriculum that you followed.

-Attention, your defense replaces your Grand O and therefore needs to take place before the 31st of May.
+Attention, your defense replaces your Grand Oral and therefore needs to take place before the 31st of May.

 If you abandon the program after the 30th of September of your M2 year, it will result in a failure appearing on your transcript.